Payroll of the home worker employed by an individual

 Other reporting methods

-Leave with pay allowance is paid when taking leave.
+Leave with Pay Allowance shall be paid when taking leave.

-The rules are different for the 1er May and for other holidays.
+The rules are different for the 1er May and for other public holidays:

 Working holiday